lydialawli/seakoala.io/docs/writings/conflictResolutionNVC.md

 - The more you work on **understanding your needs**, the easier and **better** you can **treat yourself**.
 And the less you depend on others to be happy. *Practicing self-love = love yourself more = satisfied with yourself*

-- NVC is not just a communication method but a way of thinking and living that will enable you to develop **more honesty with yourself and with others**.
+- NVC is not just a communication method but a way of thinking and living that will enable you to **more honesty with yourself and with others**.

 ## Conflict resolution